undefinedlabs/scope-import-action/README.md

 # Scope Import Action

-GitHub Action to import your tests reports to [Scope](https://scope.dev)
+GitHub Action to import your test reports to [Scope](https://scope.dev)

 ## About Scope